al2f's website / Just another blog in the 'Verse

 https://www.marktext.cc/

+I do not actively use it anymore.
 MarkText is another good editor, but takes quite a while to start up.
 It also has a vertical File, Edit, View menu, making it pretty annoying to use.

 LyX